Officials

 • Review the official’s skills, below.

 • Join the RollerCon Officials fb group for a notification when ORC opens.
-Get info on your phone with the @rcofficials tweets.

 • Shifts can be self-selected up to your daily limit, which increases closer to the event and resets at midnight (Central).
 If no shifts are available, please check back; people drop shifts as their schedules develop.